 More than Napoleon famously advised: “Six hours’ sleep for a man, seven for a woman, and eight for a fool.”

-Is it just me or has the ability to function on less sleep become some cultural badge of honour these days?
+Is it just me, or has the ability to function on less sleep become some cultural badge of honor these days?
 The assumption that whoever can still ‘do their job’ on less sleep wins?
 I’m as guilty as anyone.

 Lions and gerbils sleep about thirteen hours a day.
 Tigers and squirrels nod off for about fifteen hours.
 At the other end of the spectrum, elephants typically sleep three and a half hours at a time, which seems lavish compared to the hour and a half of shut-eye that the average giraffe gets each night.